hirosystems/stacks-blockchain-api/content/how-to-guides/how-to-run-testnet-node.md

 INFO [1626290776.956535] [src/burnchains/bitcoin/spv.rs:926] [main] Syncing Bitcoin headers: 1.7% (12000 out of 2034380)
 ```

-To verify the `stacks-blockchain` tip height is progressing use the following command:
+To verify that the `stacks-blockchain` tip height is progressing, use the following command:

 ```sh
 curl -sL localhost:20443/v2/info | jq
 ```

-If the instance is running you should receive terminal output similar to the following:
+If the instance is running, you should receive terminal output similar to the following:

 ```json
 {